emilypx/appfair.github.io/index.md

 ### Why do apps need to target both macOS and iOS?

 The integration phase of the App Fair process will build your app's fork for both macOS and iOS, even though they are currently only installable using the macOS **App Fair.app** catalog browser application.
-This is in order to be able to run your app's unit tests in a sandboxed environment, as well as automatically generating screenshots for users to preview in a catalog browser.
+All apps must run in both iOS and macOS.

 ### What are the target OS versions for App Fair applications?